-If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.
-All fees may be paid in U.S. dollars or Tanzanian shillings.
-We accept cash and credit cards only.
+If you have not paid all required fees to either the National Visa Center, or via the appointment website, please be prepared to pay these fees on the day of your interview.

+All fees may be paid in either U.S. dollars or the Fijian dollar equivalent.
+We accept cash only.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
 A complete list of fees can be found here.

-Do not make travel plans outside of Tanzania
+Do not make travel plans outside of Fiji

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-You will return to the embassy on the following Wednesday to pick up your passport, visa, and immigration packet.
-If you have to travel within Tanzania while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+We will return your passport to you later via courier services only.
+If you have to travel within Fiji while your passport is still with us, please make sure you have a valid picture ID other than your passport.